Charalampos Lykogiannis: 2012 UEFA European Under-19 Football Championship

 Lykogiannis scored his first and winning goal in the 108th minute (1–2 after extra time) for Greece U19 in the semifinals against England U19 for the 2012 UEFA European Under-19 Football Championship finals that took place in Estonia.
 He came on as a substitute at the 67th minute for Greece U19 in the final against Spain U19, but the Spanish U19 side won the tournament with 1–0.

 Greece under-21

 On 15 August 2012, he made his debut with Greece U21 for an international friendly game at Dimotiko stadio Kozanis against Poland U21.

 Greece

-On 24 May 2017, Lykogiannis received his debut Greece national football team call from Michael Skibbe for the match against Bosnia national football team at the preliminary round of the 2018 World Cup.
+On 24 May 2017, Lykogiannis received his debut call from Michael Skibbe to play for Greece in the match against Bosnia at the preliminary round of the 2018 World Cup.
 On 3 September 2017, he made his debut as a substitute in a 1–2 home loss for 2018 FIFA World Cup qualification against Belgium.